ekzhang/langevin-music/README.md

 structure.
 Some
 [casual listeners](https://www.youtube.com/watch?v=QiBM7-5hA6o&lc=UgimrufXaZHSRHgCoAEC)
 have remarked that the compositions "sound good but go nowhere".
-This could be due to a combination of reasons: vanishing gradients of the LSTM, and naive Gibbs sampling procedures being unable to escape 1-optimal local minima.
+This could be due to a combination of vanishing LSTM gradients, and Gibbs sampling getting stuck in 1-optimal local minima.

-We believe by applying enough tricks, it should be possible to produce a model that strongly **avoids these local minima**, while retaining controllability
+We believe by applying enough tricks, it should be possible to produce a model that strongly **avoids these local minima**, while **retaining controllability**.

 ## Approach